Youth Mentor – 1 year commitment – Training September 22

 |Category:||Criminal Justice and Public Safety, Human Services and Public Health|

-Join us in this meaningful program for children who are involved in county services, or are at risk of becoming involved in the justice system.
+Join us in this meaningful program for children aged 11-15 who are involved in county services, identified by a school counselor, or are at risk of becoming involved in the justice system.

-Many children need a listening ear when they become involved in the justice system or county services; they come from difficult family situations and/or have suffered traumas in addition to facing the challenge of negative peer influences.
+Many young people just need to get out of the house, or simply need a listening ear when they become involved in the justice system or county services; they come from fractured homes, difficult family situations and/or have suffered traumas in addition to facing the challenge of negative peer influences.

 |Duties and Responsibilities:||

-Provide mentoring to young people, ages 11-17, who are involved in the county services or court system in some way.
+Provide mentoring to young people, ages 11-15, who are involved in county services or the court system in some way.

 |Qualifications and Requirements:||